 No case is too complicated for Nick to tackle.
 He is known for taking cases that are considered by many to be niche areas of family law - such as international abduction, third party allocation of parental rights, stepparent adoption and termination, etc. Nick is also highly experienced in taking cases involving high assets, reserved stock units, and property located outside of Colorado.
 One of Nick’s happiest moments was when he was able to reunite a child with his Father that had been abducted from the United States to Mexico.
 In order to achieve this result, Nick had to tackle the issue with courts in Colorado and Mexico, as well as work with an international agency called the Hague.

-Nick is a Colorado native and was born and raised in Parker, Colorado.
+Nick is a Colorado and Douglas County native and was born and raised in Parker, Colorado.
 In fact, his parents moved to Parker when Main Street was still a dirt road.
 Nick graduated from Chaparral High School and went on to attend both Colorado State University and University of Colorado at Boulder in which he a received a bachelor’s degree in political science and a certificate in lesbian, gay, bisexual, and transgender studies.
 From there, Nick attended law school at Roger Williams University located in Bristol, Rhode Island.
 While in law school, Nick helped victims of domestic violence obtain protection orders against their abusers.